PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 ●	Objective: Establish the core MVVM architecture, data layer, and navigation.
 ●	Steps:
 1. Set up the base project with a professional MVVM structure from the start.
-2. Implement the Retrofit data layer to fetch politician and industry data from the OpenSecrets API.
+2. Implement the Retrofit data layer to fetch politician and industry data from the official FEC API.
 3. Create ViewModels to manage UI state and interact with the data repository.
 4. Set up the basic navigation graph for the Home, Editor, and Details screens.